cetinkaya/HierarchicalClusterHs/README.md

 ## Usage

-HierarchicalClusterHs currently excepts data points to be given in a single-space-separated data file.
+HierarchicalClusterHs currently requires data points to be given in a single-space-separated data file.
 For example,  `Test.txt`:

 ```
 0.9832849 0.0684199